scharris/sqljson-query/docs/query-specifications.md

 The structure that you supply to the query generator should conform to the `QueryGroupSpec` interface, and it is usually defined in a file called `query-specs.ts`.
-This structure contains speciciations for the queries to be generated and allows setting some options that apply to all of the queries.
+This structure contains specifications for the queries to be generated and allows setting some options that apply to all of the queries.

 ```typescript